All Souls' Day: Popular customs

+A cemetery on All Souls' Day in the Philippines, with flowers left after the festivities of the previous night (All Souls' Day eve on All Saints' Day).

 On All Souls' Day, Christians of various denominational backgrounds, including Catholics, Lutherans, Anglicans and Methodists, among others, often help one another clean the graves of cemeteries, along with adorning them with flowers.
 The General Secretary of the Church of North India described the ecumenism present in All Souls' Day, stating that "This coming together shows Christian unity".
 With respect to the economy, vendors "sell flowers, candles and incense sticks" to those visiting the graveyards, who are Christians of the Catholic and Protestant traditions.
 Prayer services with representatives from different Christian denomination for All Souls' Day are held at graveyards for those visiting them.

 All Souls' Day emphasizes "the Christian belief in bodily resurrection and eternal life".
 Some All Souls' Day traditions are associated with the doctrine of the poor souls of purgatory (in Roman Catholicism) or the intermediate state (in Protestantism and Orthodoxy).
 Church bell tolling is done in honour of the dead.
 Lighting candles serves variously to kindle a light for the poor souls, honour the dead, as well as to ward off demons.
 Soul cakes are given to children going souling—going from door to door to pray for the dead (cf. trick-or-treating, Pão-por-Deus).